jehan-rubin/fakie/README.md

 * Filter the rules to keep only those that identify a smell code :x:

 ### Export Rules to Queries
-* Convert Fakie rules to Cypher queries to allow a reuse by Paprika :x:
+* Convert Fakie rules to Cypher queries to allow a reuse by Paprika :heavy_check_mark:

 ## Troubleshooting